SEED SAVING, PROCESSING AND STORAGE PRACTICES

 2. Usually 24 hours is sufficient for tomatoes.

-3. Watch carefully as seeds, particularly of pumpkin and squash, if left fermenting too long will start to swell and will not be able to be stored successfully.
+3. Watch carefully as seeds, particularly of pumpkin and squash, if left fermenting too long will start to

 4. Clean by washing vigorously in a sieve under running water, dry thoroughly.